DimitriPalmer22/Relapse-Code-Documentation/_temp/01-19 Dimitri Todo.md

 	- Shotgun

 ### Scenes to Test in the Editor
-- Garden_Ghostrunner - Test the movement & test rhdash power
+- Garden_Ghostrunner - Test the movement & test the dash power
 - Garden_CombatArena - Test all the guns & powers that are available.
 How does combat overall feel?
 - Alex_Garden_Combat (Turn off the Player UI game object to get rid of the images staying on screen).
 Test combat + test level navigation
 - Mikel_GardenCombat.
-Test combat + test level navigation + test how it feels to have spaces with both movement and combat -
+Test combat + test level navigation + test how it feels to have spaces with both movement and combat
+- Mikel_GardenMovement.
+Test movement + test level navigation

 # Play the Main Level in the Build